nathanolszowski/Squirrel-v2/README.md

 # Squirrel Scraper V.2

-This project is a collection of scrapers to extract real estate ad data from different Agency sites.
+This project is a collection of scrapers to extract real estate ad data from different french Agency sites.
 It allows you to have a complete market view for offices in Île-de-France, business premises and warehouses in France.
 List of available agency sites:

 - CBRE
 - BNP
-- JLL /!/ Disabled /!/
+- JLL /!/ In progress /!/
 - AlexBolton
 - Cushman & Wakefield
 - Knight Frank